fbpx

 Complete installation of your Level 1 or Level 2 chargers and, if applicable, complete your electrical panel upgrade.

-Once the installed chargers are inspected by your local jurisdiction, fill out the Incentive Claim Form.
+Once your Incentive Reservation (see Step 1 above) has been approved, you’ll receive an email with a link to submit your Incentive Claim and check your rebate status.
+Once the installed chargers are inspected by your local jurisdiction, fill out the Incentive Claim form.
 You will need to provide feedback about your experience via an online survey.
-You will also need to adhere SVCE stickers to each charger.
-You can submit multiple Claim Forms if you are installing your equipment in phases.
-We will mail your incentive check to you.
+You will also need to attach SVCE stickers to each charger.
+You can submit multiple Incentive Claim forms if you are installing your equipment in phases.
+Once your claim is approved, you’ll receive your incentive check in the mail.

 Additional Incentives and Support Available